uc-cdis/heal-platform-sdk/README.md

 ### VLMD extraction and validation

-The [VLMD docs](heal/vlmd/README.md) describe how to use the SDK for extracting and validating VLMD dictionaries.
+The [VLMD documentation](heal/vlmd/README.md) describes how to use the SDK for extracting and validating VLMD dictionaries.

 ### Run tests